oobabooga/text-generation-webui/04-‐-Model-Tab.md

 ### ExLlamav2

-The same as ExLlamav2_HF but using the internal samplers of ExLlama instead of the ones in the Transformers library.
+The same as ExLlamav2_HF but using the internal samplers of ExLlamav2 instead of the ones in the Transformers library.

 ### AutoGPTQ